Wangofandango/GMD/documentation/Game Design Document/Game design document.md

-# Guild Master: Pixel Quest - Game Design Document
+# Guildmaster for a day - Game Design Document

 ## Introduction